oscovida/oscovida/README.md

 ## News 7 February

 It looks like the spread starts to slow down now - this is promising.

+The predictions should here should now fail and overestimate actual numbers (because the fitted model assumes constant growth during the whole outbreak).

 ## Infections